forcequitOS/FaceRead/README.md

 - Allow you to view photos from a Photos or Portraits watch face (for now)
 - Provide color previews of watch faces

-All of these features are being worked on, just not actively.
+*All of these features are being worked on*, just not actively.

 **So why does this exist?**
 A few reasons.